cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/resources/ResourceManageable.rst

    Try to allocate in this resource, the amount of resource specified by the capacity of the given resource.
 This method is commonly used to allocate a specific amount from a physical resource (this Resource instance) to a virtualized resource (the given Resource).

    :param resource: the resource to try to allocate its capacity from the current resource
-   :return: true if required capacity from the given resource > 0 and there is enough resource to allocate, false otherwise
+   :return: true if required capacity from the given resource is greater than 0 and there is enough resource to allocate, false otherwise

    **See also:** :java:ref:`.allocateResource(long)`